pioneersprize/Polkadot-Pioneers-Prize/applications/zklogin-Reclaim-protocol.md

 **Milestones, Deliverables and FTEs required**

-1. Milestone - 1 Reclaim Polkadot Integration and publishing and publishing comprehensive documentation, blogposts, and community calls within the Polkadot ecosystem - $45,000, FTE - 3
+1. Milestone - 1: Reclaim Polkadot Integration and publishing comprehensive documentation, blogposts, and participating in community calls within the Polkadot ecosystem - $45,000, FTE - 3

 Deliverables